obfuscar/docs/getting-started/basics.rst

 properties, and fields named a.

 To try it out, see :doc:`/tutorials/basics`.
-The sample project demonstrates how to use Obfusar NuGet package in your projects to perform obfuscation.
+The sample project demonstrates how to use Obfuscar NuGet package in your projects to perform obfuscation.

 Caveat
 ------